Harry and the Potters: Formation (2002)

 A couple of years earlier after reading the Harry Potter books, Paul formulated the premise for Harry and the Potters where the principal Harry Potter characters would be the musicians: Harry as the front man, Ron on guitar, Hermione on bass and Hagrid on drums.
 Then a crisis of sorts struck the brothers on June 22, 2002.
-During a barbecue at the DeGeorge family’s Norwood Massachusetts, home, Joe organized a concert in his backyard featuring Ed and the Refridgerators, the Secrets, and Soltero.
-However, the latter two bands cancelled the day of the event.
+During a barbecue at the DeGeorge family’s Norwood, Massachusetts home, Joe organized a concert in his backyard featuring Ed and the Refridgerators, the Secrets, and Soltero.
+However, the latter two bands canceled the day of the event.
 To rescue a nearly lost opportunity, while waiting hopefully for a band to show, Harry and the Potters came into existence over the next hour when the two brothers wrote seven Potter-themed songs.
 They performed that first concert as Harry and the Potters for six people who remained of their audience.
 Of those seven backyard songs, five were to make it onto the band's first album in 2003.